harryho/ng4crm/README.md

-# Reetek Angular CRM
+# Angular CRM

-> A simple reusable CRM project for real-world business based on Angular 4, Angular-Material & Bootstrap 3.
+> A reusable CRM starter project for real-world business based on Angular 4, Angular-Material & Bootstrap 3.

 This project starts from a popular starter project [AngularClass/AngularStarter](https://github.com/AngularClass/angular-starter).
 The goal of this project is to create reusable project for real-world business.
 To achieve this target, we need a solution which should include authentication process, restful API feature with token support and simple but elegant UI design.

-There is another similar project built on the Vue.js.
-If you are looking for reusable CRM project with Vue.js, please clone the repo Vue2Crm from [here](https://github.com/harryho/vue2crm.git).

 #### Features